 To maintain and improve our roads and bridges, South Carolina depends on federal funding and revenues from the state’s motor fuel user fee and other driver/vehicle-related fees.
-The SCDOT Commission workshop held on August 18 provided a thorough overview of how these dollars are put to work by SCDOT.
+The SCDOT Commission workshop held in August 2022 provided a thorough overview of how these dollars are put to work by SCDOT.

 State funding makes up nearly 60% of SCDOT’s funding sources.
 This includes the 28.75 cent per gallon motor fuel user fee, which is the state’s predominant source of revenue.
 Learn more about how the motor fuel user fee is allocated here.